- Search for a Leaflet

 If your child seems confused or agitated and has a fever (temperature above 38°C), muscle stiffness and a rapid heartbeat, take them to hospital or call an ambulance straight away.
 They may have a rare but serious reaction called serotonin syndrome.

 Very rarely, fluoxetine can cause seizures (convulsions or fits).
 If your child has a seizure, telephone for an ambulance.
-Do not restrain your child, but try to make sure that they cannot hurt themselves (e.g. put a cushion under their head and move them away from furniture).
+Do not restrain your child, but protect them from being hurt (e.g. put a cushion under their head and move them away from furniture).

 If your child has trouble focusing, seems confused, unsteady or disorientated, or has hallucinations (seeing things that are not there), contact your doctor straight away.

-If your child feels very low or suicidal, tense, nervous, worried or on edge, please contact your doctor.
+If your child feels very low or suicidal, tense, nervous, worried or on edge, please contact your doctor as soon as possible.

 Other side-effects you need to know about